Became Their Own Antithesis

 - Light Yagami of Death Note: compare Light with the murder notebook and Light without the notebook: Without the notebook — an honorable, highly empathic, idealistic teen who believes in the inherent goodness of man.
-With the notebook-a manipulative, vindictive lying, murderer with a God complex who believes Murder Is the Best Solution... to under-productivity in the workforce!
+With the notebook - a petty, egotistical, manipulative, vindictive, lying murderer with a God complex who believes Murder Is the Best Solution... to under-productivity in the workforce!

 - Oddly enough, this seems to apply to Misa as well, which is why a number of fans speculate the Death Note's power has drastic and degenerative effects on the user's personality.
 Misa as the Second Kira is a morbid, amoral Genius Ditz with a frightening Ax-Crazy Yandere streak.
 Without the Death Note, however, she's a lot more innocent, genuinely ditzy, and generally seems to be a nice person who is alarmed by violence.
 It is averted with Mikami, however; he is insane before he gets hold of the Death Note.
 He just got much worse afterwards.

 - In Eureka Seven Ao, it happened to the former protagonists Renton and Eureka, as both saviours of the world who supported the Scub Coral are no longer on good terms with it and planned to destroy the Scub due to the disaster the Scub causes to humanity via attracting Secrets and on a personal level, the loss of their infant daughter due to high levels of Trapar emitted by Scub Coral, and endangering Ao's survival if leaving the Scub to keep time travelling to his world.

 - Naruto: Obito, a.k.a.
 Tobi.
 Dear God.